WJAX-TV: Becoming a CBS affiliate

 Jacksonville's historic CBS affiliate, WJXT (channel 4), was one of its strongest affiliates and the market leader.
 However, Post-Newsweek Stations and the network entered into a dispute in 2001 over compensation.
-WJXT renewed its affiliation agreement for one year and increased its purchases of syndicated programming, which observers including managers at competing stations interpreted as preparations for a possible change to independent status.
+WJXT renewed its affiliation agreement for one year and increased its purchases of syndicated programming, which observers, including managers at competing stations, interpreted as preparations for a possible change to independent status.
 Clear Channel Jacksonville president Josh McGraw told The Florida Times-Union, "I would be very surprised if it ever came to be.
 But you never know."
 It came to be on April 3, 2002, when WJXT announced it would no longer be Jacksonville's CBS affiliate.
 On April 22, WTEV-TV announced it would become the new CBS affiliate on July 15.
 UPN programming moved to a secondary affiliation on WAWS.

 The conversion to CBS brought with it a full schedule of newscasts, airing at 5:30 a.m. (previously seen on WAWS), noon, and 5:30, 6, and 11 p.m. on weeknights as well as weekend evenings.
 At the outset, newscasts on WTEV had a separate anchor team but shared reporters, weather, and sports with WAWS; 17 employees were hired to support the expanded operation.
 A new dual-purpose news set was built with a skyline and newsroom backdrop for WTEV and a blue background for WAWS.
-After the switch, ratings for CBS programs remained unchanged, unlike in prior affiliation switches.
+Unlike in prior affiliation switches, after the switch, ratings for CBS programs remained unchanged.
 WTEV's revenues nearly doubled in 2003 after converting from UPN to CBS, rising to second behind WTLV.
 Ratings for WTEV's 6 and 11 p.m. newscasts landed in third place with audience shares of 9% at 6 p.m. and 11% at 11 p.m.
+In 2007, the station debuted a 5 p.m. newscast.

 As a CBS affiliate, WTEV became the primary broadcaster of Jacksonville Jaguars football games.
 The team's local preseason coverage initially remained with WJXT after the switch, but an out clause in the agreement between WJXT and the Jaguars allowed the team to opt out of the agreement if that station were to lose its affiliation.
 As a result, the Jaguars moved their preseason games and other programming to WTEV in 2003.
-In 2007, the station debuted a 5 p.m. newscast.